 With that said, when a South Korean act that doesn’t sing in English gradually enters its way into the Western music industry in the way they did, it’s significant.
 BTS had no initial intentions of breaking into the U.S.; instead, it was a fanbase that opened a space for them to thrive.
 That’s not to discount their subsequent achievements—after all, there would be no support, the kind that triumphs over a language barrier and culture differences with ease, if there was nothing of worth supporting.

-Hallyu has grown exponentially over the years—and that is only natural, as new technology advances to close the gaps between countries, and cultures.
+Hallyu has grown exponentially over the years—and that is only natural as new technology advances to close the gaps between countries, and cultures.
 Unlike Jpop, the Korean idol industry has been able to expand globally by mobilising online accessibility.
 Though it can’t be denied that the PSY’s 2012 viral hit “Gangnam Style” and its dance left a mark on modern pop culture, PSY as an artist and his following attempts to match the song’s success were seen as a novelty rather than taken seriously by western audiences.
 However, current idol groups have developed solid fanbases that have created spaces for them to flourish in markets that were not as accessible before.
 Multiple Kpop music videos featuring on YouTube’s list of trending videos is not a rare occurrence.
-Also, groups touring North America has become more frequent along with Kpop albums making appearances on Billboard’s charts.
+Groups touring North America has become more frequent along with Kpop albums making appearances on Billboard’s charts.

 While Western publications have to a tendency to describe the group as a sudden phenomenon, it should not be neglected that BTS’ path to where they currently stand was gradual.
 In 2016, upon its release, the group’s second studio album, Wings, had set a new record for Korean music by charting at #26 on the Billboard 200, the release becoming the highest-charting and best-selling Korean album on the chart at the time.
 In addition, its repackage, Wings: You Never Walk Alone, reached iTunes′ Top 10 within 24 hours of its release.
 It marked BTS as the second Korean act to make the chart after PSY and “Gangnam Style”.
 Moreover, a promotional track off the album, “Spring Day”, had also debuted at #15 on Billboard Bubbling Under Hot 100.
 In all, while maintaining domestic popularity were able to BTS set new Billboard records for Korean music, and were able to successfully sell out a stadium tour in North America this year alone.

-Therefore, it can be established that the Western musical landscape isn’t truly scarce of Asian acts or that there is no demand to see such artists at the forefront.
+Therefore, it can be established that the contemporary Western musical landscape isn’t truly scarce of Asian acts or that there is no demand to see such artists at the forefront.
 That’s not to say the current condition of Asian representation in the industry is fine; this process is gradual after all.
 Instead, what needs to be addressed is how or rather if a historical and prestigious ceremony representative of such an institution has adapted to this.

 In October, the Recording Academy had declared that 900 new voting members were invited as an inclusive move.
-These music industry professionals all were either female, people of colour, and under the age 39.
+These new music industry professionals were either female, people of colour, and under the age 39.
 A Billboard article reported:

 “The moves come five months after the May formation of The Task Force, which is charged with identifying barriers and unconscious biases that impede the advancement of women and people of colour in the music industry and coming up with best practices for the Recording Academy and the industry.”